Adenoviral keratoconjunctivitis

 Adenoviral keratoconjunctivitis, also known as epidemic keratoconjunctivitis, is a contagious eye infection, a type of adenovirus disease caused by adenoviruses.
 It typically presents as a conjunctivitis with a sudden onset of a painful red eye, watery discharge and feeling that something is in the eye.
 Photophobia develops with blurred vision and lymphadenopathy by the ear nearest the affected eye.
 It is often associated with a sore throat and stuffy and runny nose, mainly in adults.
 A type of adenoviral keratoconjunctivitis in very young children can present with a high fever, sore throat, ear infection, vomiting and diarrhea.

-It is commonly caused by types 8 and 37 adenoviruses, spread by contaminated eye examination instruments and eye solutions, touching eyes by infected people, from inadequately chlorinated swimming pools, or other contaminated objects.
+It is commonly caused by types 8 and 37 adenoviruses.
+Transmission is by contaminated eye examination instruments and eye solutions, touching eyes of infected people, inadequately chlorinated swimming pools, or other contaminated objects.
 The incubation period is around five to 10 days.

-Usually, the condition is better after a week to 10 days without treatment.
+Usually, the condition resolves after 7 to 10 days without treatment.
 Cold compresses and artificial tears may help.
 Corneal scarring occurs in up to half of cases and the blurred vision may continue for a long time in some people.
-The virus may remain in the eye for 2–3 years after recovering.
+The virus may remain in the eye for two to three years after recovering.

 It is a common cause of a red eye and tends to occur in large numbers of people at the same time.
 Adults tend to be affected more frequently than children.

 Signs and symptoms

-It typically presents as a conjunctivitis with a sudden onset of red eye, watery discharge and feeling that something is in the eye.
+Adenoviral keratoconjunctivitis typically presents as a conjunctivitis with a sudden onset of red eye, watery discharge, and a feeling that something is in the eye.
 Photophobia develops with blurred vision and lymphadenopathy by the ear nearest the affected eye.
 It is typically associated with a pharyngitis and rhinitis, mainly in adults.
 A type of adenoviral keratoconjunctivitis in very young children can present with a high fever, sore throat, ear infection, vomiting and diarrhea.

 Diagnosis

-The diagnosis of Adenoviral keratoconjunctivitis is done using cell culture (with immunofluorescence staining) and PCR.
+The diagnosis of adenoviral keratoconjunctivitis is done using cell culture (with immunofluorescence staining) and PCR.